CP2406-2018-2/cp2406-project-IsabelleCarlsson/Spikes/Spike User Stories.md

 Estimate: 6 hours

-- A user needs a clock to view the time of a simulated day (BUGGY)

-Estimate: 4 hours

 ### Completed

 - A user needs a way to make device belong to a room (DONE)

 Estimate: 3 hours

+- A user needs a clock to view the time of a simulated day (DONE)

+Estimate: 4 hours